stefangabos/Zebra_Tooltips/README.md

 [![npm](https://img.shields.io/npm/v/zebra_tooltips.svg)](https://www.npmjs.com/package/zebra_tooltips) [![Total](https://img.shields.io/npm/dt/zebra_tooltips.svg)](https://www.npmjs.com/package/zebra_tooltips) [![Monthly](https://img.shields.io/npm/dm/zebra_tooltips.svg)](https://www.npmjs.com/package/zebra_tooltips) [![](https://data.jsdelivr.com/v1/package/npm/zebra_tooltips/badge?style=rounded)](https://www.jsdelivr.com/package/npm/zebra_tooltips) [![License](https://img.shields.io/npm/l/zebra_tooltips.svg)](https://www.npmjs.com/package/zebra_tooltips)

-Zebra_Tooltips is a lightweight (around 6KB minified, 1.9KB gzipped) jQuery tooltips plugin, featuring nice transitions and offering a wide range of configuration options.
-The plugin detects the edges of the browser window and makes sure that the tooltips always stay in the viewport.
+Zebra_Tooltips is a lightweight (around 6KB minified, 1.9KB gzipped) jQuery tooltips plugin for creating simple but smart and visually attractive tooltips, featuring nice transitions, 4 themes, and offering a wide range of configuration options.

 Besides the default behavior of tooltips showing when user hovers the element, tooltips may also be shown and hidden programmatically.
-When shown programmatically, the tooltips will feature a "close" button and clicking it will be the only way of closing tooltips opened this way.
+When shown programmatically, the tooltips feature a "close" button and clicking it will be the only way of closing tooltips opened this way.
 This is useful for drawing users' attention to specific areas of a page (like error messages after validating a form).

-By default, the plugin will use the "title" attribute of the element for the tooltip's content, but the tooltip's content can also be specified via the *zebra-tooltip* data attribute, or programmatically.
-4 themes are include.
+By default, the plugin will use the `title` attribute of the element for the tooltip's content, but the content can also be specified via the *zebra-tooltip* data attribute, or programmatically.
 Tooltips can be aligned left, center or right, relative to the parent element, as well as above or below the parent element.
-The library will make it so that the tooltips are *always* in the viewport.
+The library detects the browser window's edges and will make sure that the tooltips are *always* in the viewport.

-Zebra_Tooltips uses NO IMAGES and falls back gracefully for browsers that don't support all the fancy stuff; also, tooltips can be attached to any element not just anchor tags!
+The tooltips are created using **NO IMAGES** and falls back gracefully for browsers that don't support all the fancy stuff; also, tooltips can be attached to any element not just anchor tags!

-Works in all major browsers (Firefox, Opera, Safari, Chrome, Internet Explorer 6+)
+Works in all major browsers (Firefox, Chrome, Safari, Edge, Opera and Internet Explorer 6+)

 ![Screenshot](https://raw.github.com/stefangabos/Zebra_Tooltips/master/examples/screenshot.png)